This post may contain affiliate links. Read my full disclosure policy.

 Optional Quick Béchamel Sauce:

-Cover tightly with foil and bake in 375 F oven for 40 minutes.
+- Cover with parchment, then wrap tightly with foil and bake in 375 F oven for 40 minutes.
+You want a tight seal when using no-boil noodles.
+(You never want the foil to touch your food, especially something wet- the aluminum will leach into your food.)
 Uncover and continue baking 15-20 minutes until golden and bubbly.
-Cut into 9 servings.
-Garnish with optional crispy sage leaves.
+Let rest 10 minutes, cut into 9 servings.

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)